techypoint/techypoint.github.io/_posts/create-a-website/2020-05-15-integrate-disqus.md

   margin-top: 50px;
 }
 {% endraw %}{% endhighlight %}
-- Step 3 - Now replace below lines for page identification.
+- Step 3 - Now replace below lines for page identification so that Disqus can easily identify comment box is located on which page.
 {% highlight html %}{% raw %}
 this.page.url = "{{ page.url || prepend: site.url}}";
 this.page.identifier = "{{ page.url }}";